alpalp1977/movie_query/README.md

 Extract ratings.csv file into project folder.

-Node.js and npm has to be installed.
+Node.js and npm have to be installed.

 ### Dependencies